dentarg/auth0-blog/_posts/2018-04-24-whats-new-in-angular6.markdown

 ## 6. Multiple Validators for Form Builder Array

-In previous versions of Angular, you can set only one validator on `FormArray` field with the `FormBuilder.array` method.
+In previous versions of Angular, you could set only one validator on a `FormArray` field with the `FormBuilder.array` method.

-In Angular 6, you can set multiple validators for the `FormBuilder.array` method:
+In Angular 6, you can set multiple validators with the `FormBuilder.array` method:

 ```js
 ...